 I mean, where else can you get a dish of fried codfish tongues which taste like delicious chicken nuggets, or reindeer burgers?
 I do suggest staying the hell away from the lutefisk, though, unless you have a stomach that belongs in Fear Factor.

-If you are trying to save money, I would strongly recommend eating breakfast at home or grabbing just a small coffee and pastry from a coffee shop (this can be done for about $8 USD), and eating out your meals at lunch time, and then cooking at home.
+If you are trying to save money, I would strongly recommend eating breakfast at home or grabbing just a small coffee and pastry from a coffee shop (this can be done for about USD 8), eating out your meals at lunchtime, and then cooking dinner at home.

 Do note, as well, that many activities include a meal, such as trips to Sami reindeer camps and dog-sledding adventures, especially if they are evening activities.
 These can reduce your overall costs and take a bit of sting out of the cost of activities in Tromso… easily your biggest expense when traveling to Tromso!

 Another tip for saving money is to skip alcohol during your stay.
-A glass of wine is easily $15 USD, and the price of beer in Tromso is not far off, around $10-12 USD.
+A glass of wine is easily USD 15, and the price of beer in Tromso is not far off, around 10-12 USD.
 Stay dry on your trip to Tromso and you’ll save a fortune!

 And if you must drink, pick up some beers at the Kjeller 5 to enjoy at home – the beers here are a reasonable price.
 Any stronger drinks must be purchased at a government liquor store, Vinmonopolet (literally, wine monopoly!).
 The prices there are slightly reasonable, better than buying in a restaurant, though tax is high.

-All in all, I spent $937 on activities in Tromso on a one-week trip.
-However, my whale watching tour was canceled, so it ended up being a little less.
+All in all, I spent USD 937 on activities in Tromso on a one-week trip.
+However, my whale-watching tour was canceled, so it ended up being a little less.

 If you have to narrow it down to just three things to do in Tromso, I would pick the aurora chasing tour, the dog-sledding adventure, and either the Tromso Ice Domes or the reindeer farm tour with a Sami guide.

-You also could cut back significantly by viewing museums such as the Polar Museum, Northern Norway Art Museum, and the Arctic Cathedral – all with entry fees around $10 USD – but I do think you should do some activities as well, even if you are visiting Tromso on a budget.
+You also could cut back significantly by viewing museums such as the Polar Museum, Northern Norway Art Museum, and the Arctic Cathedral – all with entrance fees of around USD 10 – but I do think you should do some activities as well, even if you are visiting Tromso on a budget.

 How to get to Tromso on a budget – flights best prices

 The cheapest flights to Tromso leave from Oslo and London.
-Flights from Oslo to Tromso can be as cheap as 40 USD, and you can find flights from London to Tromso for as little as 150 USD.
-You can Skyscanner or Kiwi.com to search for the best prices for flights to Tromso.
+Flights from Oslo to Tromso can be as cheap as USD 40, and you can find flights from London to Tromso for as little as USD 150.

 You can also travel from Oslo to Tromso by train or bus.
 They will take longer than flying and most of the time it won’t be cheaper either.
 But in case you want to check the prices and timetables, OMIO website can help you with that.

-It’s hard to predict the exact costs to visit Tromso as it depends on many factors.
+It’s hard to predict the exact costs of visiting Tromso as it depends on many factors and the type of vacation you want to have.
 But here is what I think a budget range would be and a mid-range budget would be.

-For a mid-range budget, you will spend about $200 USD on accommodation a day, $200 on activities a day, and $100 on food a day.
-That totals up to $500 USD a day.
+You will spend about USD 200 on accommodation a day, USD 200 on activities a day, and USD 100 on food a day.
+That totals up to USD 500 per person per day.

-Rovaniemi in Finland is another great arctic destination, it’s also an expensive place to visit but totally worth it.
-Read our Guide to Rovaniemi Northern Lights and Activities here.
+Rovaniemi in Finland is another great Arctic destination, it’s also an expensive place to visit but worth the investment.
+Read this Guide to Rovaniemi Northern Lights and Activities and be inspired to visit the land of Santa Claus.

-Now that you know how much money you need to travel to Tromso on a budget, check dates on your calendar and start planning this dream trip.
-It will be worth every penny, that’s for sure.
+Now that you know how much money you need to travel to Tromso on a budget, check the dates on your calendar and start planning this dream trip.
+It might not be the cheapest trip of your life, but it will be worth every penny, that’s for sure.

 Love this Tromso Travel Costs Guide?
 Pin it for later!!